 - Level 1: Unadjusted quoted prices in an active market for identical assets and liabilities. - Level 2: Quoted prices in markets that are not active or inputs that are observable either directly (i.e., as prices) or indirectly (i.e derived from prices).
-Level 2 inputs include quoted prices for assets in markets that are considered less active.
-Assets measured at fair value and classified as Level 2 include interest rate swaps.
-Members' loans, investments and members' savings and deposits are disclosed at fair value based on a level 2 classification. - Level 3: Unobservable inputs that are supported by little or no market activity and are significant to the estimated fair value of the assets or liabilities.
+Level 2 inputs include quoted prices for assets in markets that are considered less active. - Level 3: Unobservable inputs that are supported by little or no market activity and are significant to the estimated fair value of the assets or liabilities.
 Level 3 assets and liabilities would include financial instruments whose values are determined using pricing models, discounted cash flow methodologies, or similar techniques, as well as instruments for which the determination of estimated fair value requires significant management judgment or estimation.

-There were no transfers between fair value hierarchy levels for the year ended December 31, 2023.
+There were no transfers between fair value hierarchy levels for the year ended December 31, 2024.